Skip to main content

 • Continuing to drink despite personal consequences.

-• Strained interpersonal relationships and issues at home, at work, or at school.
+• Strained interpersonal relationships and issues at home, work, or school.

 • An increase in risk-taking behaviors is directly linked to alcohol consumption.